Blaine Robison, M.A.

 1 Therefore, holy brothers, partakers of a heavenly calling, carefully consider Yeshua, the Shaliach and High Priest of our confession,

-Therefore: Grk. oun, an inferential conj., which is used here to indicate a conclusion connected with content of the previous chapters, "so, therefore, consequently, then." holy: pl. of Grk. hagios, adj., voc. case (direct address), has two distinctive uses in Scripture: (1) set apart for dedication to the interests or expectations of deity; and (2) as a pure substantive to refer to that which has been set apart (BAG).
+Therefore: Grk. oun, an inferential conj., which is used here to indicate a conclusion connected with content of the previous chapters, "so, therefore, consequently, then."
+Paul then describes his readers with three important terms. holy: pl. of Grk. hagios, adj., voc. (direct address), has two distinctive uses in Scripture: (1) set apart for dedication to the interests or expectations of deity; and (2) as a pure substantive to refer to that which has been set apart (BAG).
 The term is used of sacred things, places, people, angels and God.
 In the LXX hagios translates Heb. qadosh (SH-6918), which means separate, sacred, holy.
+Thus, being members of the covenant people Paul's readers belong to the God of Israel.

-Yeshua did not qualify to be a priest, much less a high priest, by virtue of being born into the tribe of Judah, even though his mother had a blood connection to the tribe of Levi and the house of Aaron (cf. Luke 1:5, 36).
-Paul mentioned in the previous chapter that Yeshua is a faithful and merciful high priest (2:17) and will go on to explain that the high priesthood of Yeshua is in the order of Melchizedek (Ps 110:4; Heb 5:6), a more significant order than that of Aaron.
+According to lineage Yeshua did not qualify to be a priest, much less a high priest, by virtue of being born into the tribe of Judah, even though his mother had a blood connection to the tribe of Levi and the house of Aaron (cf. Luke 1:5, 36).
+Paul will explain in Chapter Five how Yeshua is the high priest in the order of Melchizedek (Ps 110:4; Heb 5:6), a more significant order than that of Aaron.
 Bruce observes that possessing the two offices of apostle and high priest Yeshua is both God's representative among men and men's representative in the presence of God.

 "He who was revealed in the

-The KJV and NKJV, based on the Textus Receptus, insert "Christ" before "Jesus."
+The KJV and NKJV, based on the TR, insert "Christ" before "Jesus."
 The TR reading has no support from the best New Testament Greek MSS.
 Ellicott observes that "it is impossible not to feel how fitly the personal name 'Jesus' is used after the later verses of Hebrews 2."

 2 being faithful to the One having appointed him, just as also Moses in all of His house.